Sōsuke Shibata

-Sōsuke Shibata (柴田 壮介, Shibata Sōsuke) is a Japanese footballer who plays as a midfielder for J3 League club Vanraure Hachinohe, on loan from Shonan Bellmare.
+Sōsuke Shibata (柴田 壮介, Shibata Sōsuke) is a Japanese footballer who plays as a midfielder for J2 League club Iwaki FC.

 Career

 Shibata was born in Nagasaki Prefecture on May 26, 2001.
 He joined J1 League club Shonan Bellmare from youth team in 2018.
 After four seasons of playing for Shonan Bellmare, Shibata joined J3 League club Kataller Toyama on loan for the 2022 and 2023 seasons.